sachadee/BAT-WIFI_PASSWORD_DISPLAY/README.md

 # BAT-WIFI_PASSWORD_DISPLAY
-Windows .bat one liner to see network and saved password
+Windows .bat one liner to see network SSID and its saved password

 - Run as admin
 - If SSID contain special char the password would not be displayed